phunware/maas-ads-android-sdk/README.md

     android:configChanges="keyboard|keyboardHidden|orientation|screenSize" />

 ````
-See [AndroidManifest.xml](sample/src/main/AndroidManifest.xml) for an example manifest file.
+See [AndroidManifest.xml](Sample/sample/src/main/AndroidManifest.xml) for an example manifest file.

 Documentation
 ------------

-Documentation is included in HTML format in the `Docs` folder and [zipped](https://github.com/phunware/maas-ads-android-sdk/blob/master/MaaSAdvertising-javadoc.zip?raw=true) as well.
+Documentation is included in HTML format in the `Docs` folder.